- Pale gums could signal a medical emergency and dogs should be seen by a vet as soon as possible.

 Many health problems can affect a dog’s circulation and lead to pale gums.
 Some of the more common causes of pale gums include:

 Anemia is a decreased number of red blood cells (RBCs).
 It is not a disease unto itself but rather a consequence of some other disease process.
 Dogs with anemia are often weak, tired, and have difficulty breathing.
-They also experience weight loss, have a faster heart rate to pump out more blood, and might have bloody noses.
+They also experience weight loss and have a faster heart rate to pump out more blood.

 Shock occurs after a traumatic event, such as being hit by a car, that causes significant external or internal bleeding.
 A dog’s circulation plummets, blood vessels constrict, and gums become pale.